 - SAgE student representative in Newcastle University for PGR Sub-Committee of UTLSEC

-- Associate Member (AMRINA) of the Royal Institution of Naval Architects (RINA)
+- Member of the Royal Institution of Naval Architects (MRINA)

 Awards and honours

 - Selected to showcase my research in the House of Commons as part of the SET For Britain 2014

 - Awarded NUIPS scholarship for MSc studies, Newcastle Unibersity, 2008